ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Acknowledgments

-Thank you to Tim Wicinski, John Levine, Daniel Kahn Gillmor, Amir Omidi, Tuomo Soini, Ben Kaduk and many others for their feedback and suggestions on this document.
+Thank you to Tim Wicinski, John Levine, Daniel Kahn Gillmor, Amir Omidi, Tuomo Soini, Ben Kaduk, Paul Hoffman, and many others for their feedback and suggestions on this document.